Murder of Dolores Della Penna: Suspects' identification

-By 1994, investigators had amassed sufficient information to determine both the identities of her murderers and the precise events to occur prior to, during, and after Della Penna's abduction and murder; however, although they had amassed ample circumstantial evidence and corroborating testimony, they lacked sufficient real evidence to charge the five known suspects who were still alive, with District Attorney Lynne Abraham stating her belief that securing a successful prosecution largely based upon inmates' testimony being unlikely.
+By 1994, investigators had amassed sufficient information to determine both the identities of her murderers and the precise events to occur prior to, during, and after Della Penna's abduction and murder; however, although they had amassed ample circumstantial evidence and corroborating testimony, they lacked sufficient real evidence to charge the five known suspects who were still alive.
+Although investigators formally requested District Attorney Lynne Abraham approve arrest warrants for these five individuals on July 10, 1996, their request was denied, with Abraham stating her belief that securing a successful prosecution largely based upon inmates' testimony was unlikely.
 This information was confirmed by Homicide Inspector Jerrold Kane in a press statement held on July 11, 1996.

 Wildwood Crest, New Jersey.
 Della Penna was falsely accused of the theft of drugs by her roommates shortly after the four girls moved into a bungalow within this borough in June 1972.

-Truthful events and circumstances
+Alleged events and circumstances

-Three months prior to Kane's July 1996 announcement, at the insistence of Della Penna's parents, two homicide detectives visited their household to relay the full information pertaining to their daughter's abduction and murder to them without omitting any details:
+Three months prior to Kane's July 1996 announcement, at the insistence of Della Penna's parents, two homicide detectives visited their household to relay what they believed to be the full information pertaining to their daughter's abduction and murder to them without omitting any details: